inyourface34456/rust-stochastics/README.md

 let result = rust_stochastics::matches_sigma_environment(&data, rust_stochastics::ONE_SIGMA, 3.4); // will be true
 ```

+**Important note**

+The given example does not match the [Laplace condition](https://en.wikipedia.org/wiki/De_Moivre%E2%80%93Laplace_theorem)
+so that the given data set cannot be applied cleanly to a normal distribution.

+When you want to modulate a custom normal distribution from your data, please ensure that

+a) You have enough data

+b) σ² > 9 resp. σ > 3

 # Contributing
 Feel free to leave a PR of create an issue, if you have any suggestions/bugs to report :)